 My main interest is in bridging Machine Learning and Neuroscience.
-I am focusing on building models of the brain using neural networks and deep learning.
+I am focusing on building deep neural network models of the brain’s ventral stream that are more human-like in their behavior as well as their internals.

 The field of Machine Learning is doing pretty well at quantifying its goals and progress, yet Neuroscience is lagging behind in that regard — current claims are often qualitative and not rigorously compared with other models across a wider spectrum of tasks.